 |Interact online with girls and volunteers in a safe, secure environment.|

-Call or stop by our council shops in either Bangor or South Portland or shop online at www.girlscoutshopmaine.org for all your Girl Scout items.
-And remember, your awards, badges and pins are paid for by money from the Juliette Fund, a fund that is supported by money earned by Girl Scout Juliettes.
+Where do I purchase books, awards, badges and pins?
+Call or stop by our council shops in Bangor and South Portland, or shop our online store for all your Girl Scout items.
+Awards, badges and pins are paid for by money from the Juliette Fund, a fund that is supported by money earned by Girl Scout Juliettes.

-Check out your newsletter, the Compass that comes out three times a year.
-Updates are often made to the Website and the GSME Facebook page.
-To find out about local events in your service unit, contact your juliette consultant or membership manager.
-Remember to have your parent or guardian complete the Parent Permission Slip and Health Record nd bring them to the event with you.
+How do I participate in program opportunities?
+Check out our program guide Compass, published twice a year.
+Updates are regularly made to our Website and the GSME Facebook page.
+To find out about local events in your service unit, contact your Juliette Consultant or Membership Manager.
+Remember to have your parent or guardian complete the Parent Permission Slip and Health Record and bring them to the event with you.

-In addition, each girl is encouraged to purchase a copy of a Girl Scout Journey book that corresponds to her age level ($7 each) and/or the Girl's Guide to Girl Scouting ($22.50).
+How much does Girl Scouts cost?
+There is an annual, non-refundable $15.00 membership fee for which financial assistance is available upon request.
+In addition, each girl is encouraged to purchase a copy of a Girl Scout Journey book that corresponds to her age level and/or the Girl's Guide to Girl Scouting.
 These materials are available at our council shops and are paid for by the member.
 Other program fees vary according to the Pathway(s) to which they relate.

-You will meet other Girl Scouts when you attend events and activities, go to camp or go on a special trip called a Girl Scout destination.
+How do I connect with other girls?
+You will meet other Girl Scouts when you attend events and activities, go to camp, or go on a destination (a special Girl Scout trip).

-The cookie program is great fun and you get to learn a lot!
-Remember to have the adult helping you contact your local Product Sales Supervisor for service unit training dates and an order card.
+Can I sell Girl Scout cookies?
+Of course!
+The Girl Scout Cookie Program is great fun and you get to learn a lot.
+Remember to have the adult helping you contact your local Product Sales Supervisor or Membership Manager to find out about necessary trainings and materials.

-When Girl Scout Juliette’s participate in the product sales, a portion of that money goes into a fund, managed by Girl Scouts of Maine, to cover the cost of awards you earn.
-You can also request a reimbursement if you attend a Girl Scout program or event; want to do a community service project; or need assistance with the $12 membership fee.
-Read your Request for Reimbursement form carefully so that you understand this process.
+Where does the money go?
+When Girl Scout Juliettes participate in product sales programs, a portion of the money earned goes into a fund managed by GSME to cover the cost of awards you earn.
+You can also request a reimbursement if you attend a Girl Scout program or event, want to do a community service project, or need assistance with the Girl Scout membership fee.
+More information is available on the Juliette Request for Reimbursement form.

+Who helps me earn awards?
 A parent, guardian, adult mentor or relative can help you work on badges and awards.
-Adult guidebooks are available and you can count on support from your neighborhood team and council staff if you need any additional guidance.
+An adult "Guide" book is available for the Journey book you choose, and you can count on support from your service unit team and council staff if you need any additional guidance.

-This is a great question.
+How do I find out about community service opportunities?
 Giving back to our community is a big part of Girl Scouts.
-Statewide opportunities are listed in the Compass, the Girl Scouts of Maine newsletter, and your local service unit may organize a service project too.
+Statewide opportunities are listed in the Compass.
+Your local service unit may organize a service project, too.